rednblkx/iptv_ro/README.md

 ```
 /:channel --> Live feed of tv channel (see antena.js file for channel IDs)

-/shows --> List of all the tv shows
+/shows --> List of all the TV Series

+/ems --> List of TV Shows

 /show/:showid --> Year & Month Selector for :showid episodes